albertotonda/albertotonda.github.io/content/publication/chabin-2017-interactive/index.md

   we present a novel complex system modelling approach, exploiting both stand-alone evolutionary search and visual interaction with the user.
 The presented framework is then tested on a real-world case study, for which it shows promising results.
+featured: false
+publication: '*Proceedings of the Genetic and Evolutionary Computation Conference Companion*'
+doi: 10.1145/3067695.3075992
 links:
 - name: URL
   url: https://doi.org/10.1145/3067695.3075992
 ---